pankajp/enstaller/doc/source/egg_format.rst

 Regarding the content:

     - metadata_version is only used in our old style, obsolete (?) repo in enstaller.indexed_repo.
-It needs to be > '1.1' (yes, as a string, this is not a typo).
+It needs to be >= '1.1' (indeed as a string, this is not a typo).
     - name: this is the name of the package.
 May use upper-case (e.g. for PIL, name will be 'PIL').
 This is the name defined in our recipe.
     - version: the upstream version
     - build: the build #, as defined in the recipe.
     - arch/platform/osdist: should be one of the value in the corresponding attributes of epd_repo.platforms.Platform instances.
-Note: those are set in a particularly convoluted way, as they are guessed from the egg content.
-(See the code in workbench.spec.update_egg to get your mind blown away).
+Note: those are guessed from the egg content.
+(See the code in workbench.spec.update_egg).
 I don't know what osdist is used for, and it can be None.
     - python: the python version, or None.
 As for arch/platform/osdist, this is not set directly, but guessed by looking into the .pyc code inside the egg.
 Unless you define that field explicitly that is (see greenlet recipe